kaygeea/alx-higher_level_programming/README.md

 <h2>This repository hosts projects in higher level Python programming language.
-Some of these projects cover aspects like:</h2>
+Some of the projects cover aspects like:</h2>
 <ol>
 <li>Data Structures</li>
 <li>Exceptions</li>